 There are two professional membership organisations; Association of Sign Language Interpreters (ASLI) and Visual Language Professionals (VLP).

 ASLI aims “to encourage good practice in sign language interpreting and to support our fellow professionals”.
 ASLI provides various training opportunities nationally at reduced rates for members, holds regional meetings, and has links to various resources including best practice recommendations.
 Current membership fees per annum are, £180 as an Associate member, and £204 as a Full member, both include annual PII cover.
 It is also possible to join as a Student member for £48 a year.
 Find out more

 VLP’s aim is “to support each other on a local and national basis, to promote and maintain high standards of sign language interpreting and encourage good practice throughout the profession”.
-Membership with VLP is only open to RSLIs and the annual cost is £50 which includes PII cover.
+Membership with VLP is only open to RSLIs and the annual cost is from £47 ( PII cover optional extra).
 Find out more